casey/just/README.md

 ### alias

-You can put `alias j=just` in your shell's config file for lighting fast command running.
+You can put `alias j=just` in your shell's config file for lightning fast command running.

 How do I just?
 --------------